 Hot-Smoking with a Charcoal Grill

 Seems crazy, right?
 After all, you can just put some wood chips or chunks in your charcoal.
 Of course, that adds the problem of managing those chips, which love to catch fire when you have to open the lid.
 A smoking tube can make things simpler and more controllable.
-You’ll use the charcoal for heat and the tube for smoke, and you can adjust both elements separately.
+You’ll use the charcoal for heat and the stainless steel tube for smoke, and you can adjust both elements separately.

 Cold-smoking is a great thing that brings us things like bacon and ham, but there are a lot of food safety hurdles you need to get over to make your own cold-smoked meats safely.
 You’re also probably going to need some more serious hardware than this.
 Unless you plan on making a serious study of charcuterie, stick to cold-smoking things that aren’t going to kill you, like cheese, nuts, vegetables, and salt.

 Bigger tubes hold more pellets; more pellets mean a longer smoke.
 A good starting guess is 2 hours of smoke from a 6-inch model and 4 hours of smoke from a 12-inch model.
 Your actual smoke time will also depend on your pellets, exactly how they’re loaded, and your local conditions.
 For longer smoke sessions, you’ll need to reload or pick up a maze smoker.